-If you become aware of any security incident or vulnerability, or have questions about the proper use of our assets, reach out to our InfoSec Team.
+If you become aware of any security incident report it to our InfoSec Team immediately.
+If you have concerns about a potential vulnerability, or have questions about the proper use of our assets, reach out to infosec@thoughtworks.com.

 Use and manage data carefully